tfitzpat/accellera-style-guide/accellera/chapter-1.md

 Each documentation repository will contain the required installation scripts and automation to create, author and render documents.
 Technical editors should have access to a Linux machine with administrator (root) access to be able to install the required tool packages and scripts.
 It is recommended to create a Linux virtual machine (e.g., VirtualBox) for this activity.

-Please contact the Technical Committee chair in case of questions on the Accellera documentation flow, the requires installation procedure or use of the templates.
+Please contact the Technical Committee chair in case of questions on the Accellera documentation flow, the requires installation procedure or use of the standard document templates.